ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/174 UNKNOWN9.md

 #### Description

 Turns this entity counterclockwise to face some direction.
 The only noticeable difference between this and the other turn functions is that the turn is always counterclockwise.

-It is unknown how this differs from [UNKNOWN7][].
+It is unknown how this differs from [UNKNOWN7](172 UNKNOWN7.md).

-  [UNKNOWN7]: 172%20UNKNOWN7.md "wikilink"